-Secondary inspection rates vary considerably among the various POEs.
-Among the northern border POEs, the rate of secondary inspection declined from 8.52 percent in FY 2012 to 7.30 percent in FY 2016.
-The southern border secondary inspection rate remained stable over the past four years, with 11.88 percent of passengers receiving secondary inspection in FY 2016.
+Among the northern border POEs, the rate of secondary inspection declined from 8.52 percent in FY 2012 to 7.23 percent in FY 2017.
+The southern border Secondary Inspection Rate remained relatively stable over the past four years, with 12.2 percent of passengers receiving secondary inspection in FY 2017.
 This number is down from the prior three year average from FY 2010 to FY 2012, when closer to 15 percent of passengers received secondary inspection.
-The highest secondary inspection rates were northern border POEs such as St. John (32.30 percent) and Vanceboro (29.83 percent).
+The highest secondary inspection rates were reported at northern border POEs including Raymond (15.44 percent) and Morgan (16.87 percent).
 Certain smaller land POEs have high secondary examination rates due to low volume of traffic that allow officers increased time to thoroughly examine a larger share of passengers.